The module described in this article has been marked as a legacy module. This means the following:

-For more information, see also Why is Xentral deprecating some modules and what does this mean for you?
+For more information, see also Why is Xentral deprecating some modules (Legacy modules) and what does this mean for you?

 Amazon has two different programs for merchants to sell goods.
 On the one hand, there is the Amazon Seller Central program, in which basically every merchant starts.
 Through an invitation, you can become a first party seller and participate in the Amazon Vendor DF system.
 The Amazon Vendor DF System provides that Amazon sells the items and the Fulfiller stores and ships the items on behalf of Amazon.
 To be accepted as an Amazon Vendor DF you have to submit an offer to Amazon. and then receive a warehouse order from Amazon while Amazon sells the items itself.